Blank Wall Ideas

 How you decide to use and decorate your wall is a reflection of you.
 Below we share ideas by room.

 Sometimes trying to find multiple wall prints that work together can be a challenge.
-Instead, consider one large oversized wall print, like a big beautiful landscape or floral.
+Instead, consider one large oversized wall print, like a big beautiful landscape or floral to fill that empty wall.
 Choose one that features a pop of color that complements your room and provides a new focus.
 Center a large print over your sofa and hang it about eight to ten inches above the top of your sofa.
 Don’t hang it too high; you want the art and sofa to work together as a group.
 Hanging it too high may feel disconnected.

 You don’t have to stick just to wall art as you plan out how you want to make over your blank wall space.
 Instead, try mixing and matching a seasonal wreath alongside a set of decorative lanterns that hold tea candles.
 You’ll add a pretty glow and lovely ambiance to any room with this approach.
 Not sure how high to hang your wall art?
 Generally, aim for about 8-10 inches above the top of your headboard.
 Keep your artwork centered and within the width of your headboard to keep everything feeling connected and balanced.